 Soft-Coated Wheaten Terriers arrive in the UK

 The first known Soft-Coated Wheaten Terrier to have been imported into England was in 1939, litter sister of Ch.
 Cheerful Charlie owned by Dr. Pierse, but nothing more was heard of this bitch.
-Mrs. A. K. Vardy of Sheffield initially imported two dogs, Cheerful Peter (Ch.
+Mrs. A. K. Vardy of Sheffield initially imported two dogs in 1942, Cheerful Peter (Ch.
 Charlie Tim ex Lambay Heroine) and Sandra (Eire’s Leader ex Coolaura Lass) and persuaded the English Kennel Club to recognise the breed in 1943.

 Therefore it is to her that the honour of pioneering the breed in England must go.
 Her Wheaten Terriers won many prizes in the show ring, despite the difficult wartime conditions prevailing.
 Cheerful Peter and Diana of Deolali (Silver Leader ex Wheatilocks), bought from Dr. Pierse and imported by Dr. T. Murray, produced what was stated to be the first litter bred in England.